The First Assessment of PhiSat-2 Imagery for Monocular Building Height Estimation: Experimental assessment

-To further examine the practical relevance of this study, a patch-level qualitative comparison was conducted against several publicly available global building height products with different spatial resolutions, including GlobalBuildingAtlas~\citep{zhu2025globalbuildingatlas} at 3\,m, He et al.~\citep{he2023global} at 30\,m, WSF 3D~\citep{esch2022world} at 90\,m, GHS-BUILT-H~\citep{Pesaresi2023GHSBuiltH} at 100\,m, and GBH2020~\citep{ma2023globalproductfinescaleurban} at 150\,m.
-Representative patches from Ankara, Madrid, and Sao Paulo were selected for comparison, as shown in \hyperref[fig:product_comparison]{Fig.~\ref{fig:product_comparison}}.
+To further place PhiSat-2-based BHE in the context of existing global height products, a patch-level qualitative comparison was conducted against several publicly available global building height products with different spatial resolutions, including GlobalBuildingAtlas~\citep{zhu2025globalbuildingatlas} at 3\,m, He et al.~\citep{he2023global} at 30\,m, WSF 3D~\citep{esch2022world} at 90\,m, GHS-BUILT-H~\citep{Pesaresi2023GHSBuiltH} at 100\,m, and GBH2020~\citep{ma2023globalproductfinescaleurban} at 150\,m.
+Representative patches from Ankara, Madrid, and Sao Paulo were selected for comparison, as shown in \hyperref[fig:product_comparison]{Fig.~\ref*{fig:product_comparison}}.
 The red boxes highlight representative local differences, with particular emphasis on the comparison between this study and the recently released GlobalBuildingAtlas.
 It should be noted that these products differ in spatial resolution, spatial reference, and product characteristics.
 Therefore, for patch-level visual comparison, all products were first projected to the WGS 1984 Web Mercator projection (EPSG:3857) and then resampled onto the 4.75\,m patch grid using bilinear interpolation, so that all results could be displayed over the same spatial extent and grid layout.
-Compared with the other products, which mainly reflect broader neighborhood- or block-scale height patterns and provide limited building-level detail, both this study and GlobalBuildingAtlas exhibit clear advantages in terms of footprint delineation and local height variation.
-GlobalBuildingAtlas generally shows finer boundaries than this study, which is consistent with its higher nominal spatial resolution.
-However, this study better preserves building completeness and the spatial organization of dense urban blocks, produces more plausible height values in several representative cases, and introduces fewer building-level misjudgments, as highlighted by the red boxes.
-Overall, although the proposed framework does not rely on the finest input resolution among the compared products, the results still demonstrate its practical value for fine-grained monocular building height estimation and its strong potential for building-level urban vertical mapping.